northword/zotero-plugin-scaffold/README.md

 pnpm install

 # Development Mode
-# This command creates a js runtime using jiti, and the modified code does not need to be built again.
+# This command creates a typescript runtime using jiti,
+# and the modified code does not need to be built again.
 pnpm run dev

 # Build
 pnpm run build

-# Lint and Prettier
+# ES Lint
 pnpm run lint:fix
 ```